edrache/card-system/README.md

     -   **Infinite Canvas**: A massive 3000x3000px workspace.
     -   **Zoomable Table**: Use **Mouse Wheel** to zoom from 0.2x (bird's eye view) to 3x (close up).
     -   **Import/Export**: Save/Load table state (JSON).
+    -   **Pawns**: Add generic colored tokens (Square/Circle) that sit on top of everything for tracking game state.
+    -   **HUD Resources**: Track numeric values (e.g., HP, Gold) in a fixed top-left overlay.
+-   **Additional Controls**:
+    -   **Pawns**: Click "Add Pawn" to place a token.
+Drag to move.
+Double-click to toggle shape.
+Right-click to change color.
+Pawns are always on top.
+    -   **Resources**: Click "Add Resource" to create a tracker (e.g. HP).
+Use +/- to enable/disable.
+Trackers stay at the top of the screen.

 ## How to Run